Q-SYS-Communities-for-Developers/reference-files/README.md

 # CSS Reference File

-This file is intended to be used for reference purposes.
-It provides examples for how to style common controls.
+This file is intended to be used for **_reference purposes only_**.
+The linked CSS style contains multiple images and is designed as a reference, not as part of an efficient panel.
+This reference file contains multiple examples of different ways to style common controls.
+Please use it as a guide when creating your own panels.

 ## Description

 - **Designer File**

   - A sample UCI has been provided with all of the controls located on it
-  - The instructions for each control are located on the "02 - Instructions" schematic page and linked to the UCI via script
+  - The instructions for each control are located on the "01 - Instructions" schematic page and linked to the UCI via script
   - Most controls are standard custom controls, with a few logic blocks and scripted controls located on the "03 - UCI Controls" schematic page.

 ## Getting Started